moraeseduarda/moraeseduarda/README.md

-## Olá!
-Me chamo Eduarda :)
-## Sou estudante, entusiasta por tecnologia e apaixonada por conhecimento.
+## Olá, me chamo Eduarda!
+Sou estudante, entusiasta por tecnologia e apaixonada por conhecimento.

 <!---
 moraeseduarda/moraeseduarda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.